Outstanding Resilience

 of the Utah Association of the Deaf

-In 2019, Kim Lucas made history by becoming the second woman to serve as president of the Utah Association of the Deaf, breaking a streak of 104 years during which only men held the position.
-The first female president, Elizabeth Delong, completed her term in 1915, making Kim's presidency a significant milestone for the organization.
-Her journey to the presidency was a testament to the progressiveness and inclusivity of the Utah Association of the Deaf, which supported her every step of the way and paved the way for greater diversity in leadership.
-Notably, Kim is also the first queer president to lead the Utah Association of the Deaf, marking a historic moment in multiple ways and inspiring hope for the future of women's leadership and representation in the Deaf Queer community.
+In 2019, Kim Lucas made history by becoming the second woman president of the Utah Association of the Deaf, ending 104 years of male leadership.
+Elizabeth Delong was the first woman to hold this position, completing her term in 1915.
+Kim's election represents a significant milestone for the organization, highlighting its commitment to progress and inclusivity.
+Throughout her journey, the Utah Association of the Deaf provided support, fostering greater diversity in leadership.
+Additionally, Kim is the first queer president of the organization, marking a pivotal moment for women's leadership and representation within the Deaf Queer community.

 From there, Kim steered the Utah Association of the Deaf towards emphasizing social justice concerns, leading to the formation of regular gatherings such as Queer ASL Utah and Utah Deaf Womxn.
 Meanwhile, under the supervision of the Department of Workforce Services, the DSDHH cut ties with the Utah Association of the Deaf for the first time in 2019 but continued providing activities for the Deaf, Hard of Hearing, and DeafBlind communities.
 UAD also supported the relaunch of Deaf Night Out.
 Kim served as president for four and a half years.
 Her presidency came to an end because of the bylaws.
 Her presidential leadership was much appreciated and well respected.